-- (1) Development capacity is plan-enabled for housing or for business land if: - (a) in relation to the short term, it is on land that is zoned for housing or for business use (as applicable) in an operative district plan - (b) in relation to the medium term, either paragraph (a) applies, or it is on land that is zoned for housing or for business use (as applicable) in a proposed district plan - (c) in relation to the long term, either paragraph (b) applies, or it is on land identified by the local authority for future urban use or urban intensification in an FDS or, if the local authority is not required to have an FDS, any other relevant plan or strategy. - (2) For the purpose of subclause (1), land is zoned for housing or for business use (as applicable) only if the housing or business use is a permitted, controlled, or restricted discretionary activity on that land. - (3) Development capacity is infrastructure-ready if: - (a) in relation to the short term, there is adequate existing development infrastructure to support the development of the land - (b) in relation to the medium term, either paragraph (a) applies, a funding for adequate infrastructure to support development of the language in a long-term plan - (c) in relation to the long term, either paragraph (b) appress of the development infrastructure to support the development capacity is the entired in the local authority's infrastructure strategy (as required is pair of its long-term plan).
+- (1) Development capacity is plan-enabled for housing or for business land if: - (a) in relation to the short term, it is on land that is zoned for housing or for business use (as applicable) in an operative district plan - (b) in relation to the medium term, either paragraph (a) applies, or it is on land that is zoned for housing or for business use (as applicable) in a proposed district plan - (c) in relation to the long term, either paragraph (b) applies, or it is on land identified by the local authority for future urban use or urban intensification in an FDS or, if the local authority is not required to have an FDS, any other relevant plan or strategy. - (2) For the purpose of subclause (1), land is zoned for housing or for business use (as applicable) only if the housing or business use is a permitted, controlled, or restricted discretionary activity on that land. - (3) Development capacity is infrastructure-ready if: - (d) in relation to the short term, there is adequate existing development infrastructure to support the development of the land - (e) in relation to the medium term, either paragraph (a) applies, or funding for adequate development infrastructure to support development of the land is identified in a long-term plan - (f) in relation to the long term, either paragraph (b) applies, or the development infrastructure to support the development capacity is identified in the local authority's infrastructure strategy (as required as part of its long-term plan).

-3.5 Availability of additional infrastru Yure
+3.5 Availability of additional infrastructure

-(1) Local authorities must be satisfied that the component capacity is likely to be allable
+(1) Local authorities must be satisfied that the additional infrastructure to service the development capacity is likely to be available.